yjd/kcpraw/README.md

 Note for Windows 10 Users

-If you're trying to use 64-bit kcpraw(or winpcap) on Windows 10, you might have to do the crazy hijinks detailed at [compile gopacket on windows](http://stackoverflow.com/questions/38047858/compile-gopacket-on-windows-64bit)
+If you're trying to compile 64-bit kcpraw(or winpcap) on Windows 10, you might have to do the crazy hijinks detailed at [compile gopacket on windows](http://stackoverflow.com/questions/38047858/compile-gopacket-on-windows-64bit)

 Usage
 =====